-[Update, 02/18/2018: Sam Kean, writer of Lamb’s Harbinger, is an #Exvangelical but maintains this article’s relevance, due to its essential doctrine subject matter]
+[Update, 02/18/2018: Sam Kean, writer of Lamb’s Harbinger, is PostEvangelical (or, Anti-Evangelical: see About page) but maintains this article, due to its “essential doctrine” subject matter]

 When Conservative Evangelical Protestants talk about “compromise,” what do they mean?
 What does Conservative, Evangelical Protestant even mean?
 What does it matter?
 Well, all these things matter a great deal, and it all generally centers around protecting/preserving the essentials of the Gospel, as the Apostles would have understood and declared it (1 Cor.
 15:1-5).

 1. About Orthodoxy and Distinguishing it in “Believers.”

 A. Perspective – being that which is historically known to Christendom as Conservative Evangelical Protestantism.
 Let’s not contest at this point that Baptists come from lines of the Anabaptist faith tradition, and so, are not technically protestants or reformers.
 For all practical purposes, Baptists are protestant in the categorical sense of the word, and they are evangelical (forth-going with the Gospel).
 That is, as far as categories of Christian theology go, one who is evangelical and protestant stands in orthodox opposition to covenantal / liturgical Christian traditions of ecclesiasticism (e.g. Eastern Orthodox, Catholic).

 To further clarify, there is a use of the word “evangelical” which essentially means: